AraBlocks/ara-identity/docs/cli.md

 Options:
-  --type, -t            Type of private key to be recovered --secret-storage, -s  Type of secret storage keystore to be recovered --path, -p            Path to look for did directory --quiet, -q           Only output errors and results  [default: false]
+  --type, -t            Type of private key to be recovered --secret-storage, -s  Set true if secret storage needs to be retrieved [boolean] [default: false] --path, -p            Path to look for did directory --quiet, -q           Only output errors and results  [default: false]